Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Trailhead: In front of the Fairmont Chateau Lake Louise

 Head right on the lakeshore trail from the front of the Fairmont Chateau Lake Louise.
 Enjoy stunning views for the full length of the trail.
-When you get to the end of the lake, look up at the frozen waterfall to see if you can catch any ice climbers in action.
-Some people might want to continue towards the Plain of Six Glaciers Teahouse.
-But be warned that you end up in avalanche country in short order.
-The snow is deep too and not very suitable for a winter walk.
+When you get to the end of Lake Louise, look up at the frozen waterfall to see if you can catch any ice climbers in action.

-Hiking the Lake Louise shoreline trail before the lake is fully frozen
+Hiking the Lake Louise shoreline trail before the lake is fully frozen is one of the prettiest winter hikes in Banff

-Hiking the Lake Louise shoreline trail before the lake is fully frozen
+Hiking the Lake Louise shoreline trail before the lake is fully frozen is a treat

-Mirror Lake hike
+14. Mirror Lake hike near Lake Louise<

 Distance: 5.4 km return with a 295 m elevation gain